 Understanding Non-Contact Colour Measurement

 Colour measurement sensors have been used for several years in R&D and production environments.
 However, in recent years significant improvements in measurement speed and accuracy have created many more uses for these sensors.
-Therefore, in order to successfully utilise the benefits that modern colour sensors can offer, it is important to understand how sensors measure colour, says Stephen Smith, Product Sales Engineer at Micro-Epsilon UK.
+Therefore, in order to successfully utilise the benefits that modern colour sensors can offer, it is important to understand how sensors measure colour.

 Colour measurement is required in many industry sectors, enabling companies to select, monitor, differentiate, grade and sort various types of coloured objects involved in manufacturing, automated handling, warehousing, packaging, wrapping and other production processes.
 Measured objects can take the form of solids, powders or liquids and it is also possible to measure the colours of transparent or translucent surfaces such as coatings, labels and plastics, as well as LEDs and glass objects.